ngs-docs/2022-GGG298/lab-2.md

 head *.txt
 ```

-Notice, there is one book that is compressed.
+Notice that there is one book that is compressed.
 We can uncompress it with the command `gunzip`.

 ```
 gunzip TheWonderfulWizardofOz.txt.gz